amugofjava/anytime_podcast_player/README.md

 ## Contributing

 If you have an issue or discover a bug, please raise a GitHub issue.
 Pull requests are also welcome.
+Full details can be found in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Have a question?